11cafe/comfyui-workspace-manager/README.md

 A ComfyUI workflow and model manager extension to **organize and manage all your workflows, models and generated images in one place**.
 Seamlessly switch between workflows, track version history and image generation history, 1 click install models from Civit ai, browse/update your installed models

 If you have questions or suggestions, please [join our Discord](https://discord.gg/HHvfEurv2Z)!
+I'm building a new platform that lets you quickly make a runnable web app from your comfyui workflow. www.nodecafe.co if you are interested to make your comfyui workflow into an app or colaborate with me, please DM me!

+[6-21] please upgrade to V2 and enable twoway sync if you haven't already.
+I will stop supporting V1 soon and will forcefully turn on twoway sync later. (twoway sync means that your workflow are twoway synced with your disk files /my_workflows directly)

+[6-21] Auto-save mode will be removed comopoletely from next version.
+Because there are reports that autosave mode sometimes overwrite workflows mistakenly.
+Therefore, please **manual save** your workflows always.

 [New!]
 We provide 👭**team workspace** now!
 If you need to **share workflows, backup workflow versions for enterprise and teams**, please contact me about our team/enterprise product at weixuanfu01@gmail.com or join discord and DM me @briefpeach

-‼️ [3-23-2024]**search and install models from civitai is not working in previous versions**, because civitai changed something in their api. **Please update to the latest version** if you are seeing blank screen in Install Models dialog
+[5-23-2024]**search and install models from civitai is not working in previous versions**, **Please update to the latest version** if you are seeing blank screen in Install Models dialog

 <img width="610" alt="Screenshot 2024-03-08 at 6 41 18 PM" src="https://github.com/11cafe/comfyui-workspace-manager/assets/18367033/30455eb1-3d12-4930-bb81-28b33148fbaa">